vuminhtue/SMU_Workshop_Linux/_episodes/03-Navigation.md

 # Creating thing
 ## Create new directory

 The next command we will discuss is `mkdir`, which creates a new directory.
-Let's create a directory with the name `linux_workshop`:
+Let's create a directory with the name `linux_workshop` inside shell-lesson-data:

 ~~~
+$ cd $HOME/shell-lesson-data
 $ mkdir linux_workshop
 ~~~
 {: .bash}